Tabbukhan/Tabbukhan/README.md

 ### 🚀 About Me

-I'm a **DevOps Engineer with 2 years of experience** in building secure, automated, and scalable infrastructure.
+I'm a **Passionate DevOps Engineer** skilled in building secure, scalable, and automated infrastructure solutions.
 This space highlights my **CI/CD pipelines**, **infrastructure automation**, and **cloud-based deployments**.
 I’m passionate about blending **automation, security, and cloud technologies** to deliver reliable solutions.